 After thinking about all the skepticism, I decided to do a little illustrative experiment to display the strength of a crimp executed with mid-grade crimp tool.

-Pretty Strong For a Mid-Grade Tool!
+Pretty Strong For a DIY-Grade Tool!

 This picture sums it up pretty well.
 A well executed crimp termination is much stronger than most ever assume.